 - Specifically, these officers are entitled to a severance payment equal to continued payment of base salary and benefits in the event we terminate the employment agreements without cause or the executive resigns for good reason, as such terms are defined in the employment agreement.
 For Ms. Tucker, base salary would be continued through May 31, 2019 and healthcare coverage would be continued until she becomes eligible for Medicare (or other similar government health care coverage).
 However, continuation of base salary would be extended to May 31, 2020 if such a termination occurred prior to May 31, 2017.
 For Messrs.
 Anderson and Hogan, base salary and benefits would be continued for 24 months from termination, and for Mr. Tietz, base salary and benefits would be continued for 12 months from termination. - For termination occurring within 12 months of a change in control, as defined in the employment agreement, Messrs.
 Anderson and Hogan would receive payments equal to two times their respective base salary (payable in 24 equal monthly installments) and continuation of benefits for 24 months from termination, unless employment was terminated with cause or by reason of disability or the executive resigned without good reason, as defined in their employment agreements.
-In such circumstances Mr. Tietz would receive payments equal to his respective base salary (payable in 12 equal monthly installments) and continuation of benefits for 12 months from termination, unless employment was terminated with cause or by reason of disability or the executive resigned without good reason, as defined in his employment was terminated with cause or by reason of disability or the executive resigned without good reason, as defined in his employment agreements.
+In such circumstances Mr. Tietz would receive payments equal to his respective base salary (payable in 12 equal monthly installments) and continuation of benefits for 12 months from termination, unless employment was terminated with cause or by reason of disability or the executive resigned without good reason, as defined in his employment agreements.
 Ms. Tucker would not receive benefits for a termination following a change in control beyond the severance payments described above.

 Confidentiality and Restrictive Covenants.
 Under the employment agreements, our named executive officers agree to maintain the confidentiality of non-public information and trade secrets learned during the course of employment and further agree that we maintain ownership over their work product.
-In addition, the executives are subject to restrictive covenants relating to their ability to (i) solicit our clients for or on behalf of a competing business, (ii) solicit employees of us or our Bank for another business, or (iii) engage in a competing business that operates in Davidson, Summer or Williamson Counties, Tennessee, or any other county inside or outside of Tennessee in which CapStar operates.
+In addition, the executives are subject to restrictive covenants relating to their ability to (i) solicit our clients for or on behalf of a competing business, (ii) solicit employees of us or our Bank for another business, or (iii) engage in a competing business that operates in Davidson, Sumner or Williamson Counties, Tennessee, or any other county inside or outside of Tennessee in which CapStar operates.
 These restrictions apply for the duration of employment and following termination for a period of 24 months for Ms. Tucker, Mr. Hogan and Mr. Anderson, and for a period of 12 months for Mr. Tietz.